New & Used Mitsubishi Lancer: In Depth

 GET A FREE PRICE QUOTE

-The Mitsubishi Lancer is available as either a four-door sedan or a five-door hatchback.
-The most recent generation of Lancer is less expensive and sportier than most of its competitors.
+The Mitsubishi Lancer is offered as either a four-door sedan or a five-door hatchback.
+The latest generation of Lancer is more affordable and sportier than most of its competitors.

 For more information, including specs, pictures, and features, see our full review of the 2014 Mitsubishi Lancer.